johnwcowan/r7rs-work/ProcessesCowan.md

 `open-control-tty`, `terminal-process-group`, and `set-terminal-process-group` belong in this SRFI or in a terminal SRFI.

-Issue 4: some kind of structured process-runner that allows processes to be created, a body or lambda to be executed, and then waits for the processes to terminate.
-This is cleaner than randomly calling `make-process` and `process-wait`.

 ## Constructors

 `(make-pipe)`

-Makes a pipe and returns two values, both binary ports.
+Makes a Posix pipe and returns two values, both binary ports.
 The first value is the read end of the pipe, the second value is the write end.
 The caller may use the pipe internally as a queue (provided it does not get full), pass one end to a subprocess and use the other to communicate with it,